onyijne/ovy/README.md

 ### Install via Composer

-You can then install this project template using the following command:
+You can install this project template using the following command:

 ~~~
 php composer create-project --prefer-dist --stability=dev onyijne/ovy ovy